Embed code for Infographics:

 <a href="//internetdevels.com/blog/ux-designer-vs-ui-designer" title="UX Designer vs UI Designer — Infographics" target="_blank"><img src="https://store.internetdevels.com/i/c358a611b6/860x2444-01-min.png" alt="UX Designer vs UI Designer — Infographics"/></a>

-Nowadays in our high-tech and inventive society, the terms UI (User Interface) Designer and UX (User Experience) Designer are being used more than ever.
+Nowadays, in our high-tech and inventive society, the terms UI (User Interface) Designer and UX (User Experience) Designer are being used more than ever.
 Rahul Varshney, a co-creator of Foster.fm clearly explains these terms: “User Experience (UX) and User Interface (UI) are some of the most confused and misused terms in our field.
 A UI without UX is like a painter slapping paint onto canvas without thought; while UX without UI is like the frame of a sculpture with no paper mache on it.
-A great product experience starts with UX followed by UI.
+A great product experience starts with UX, followed by UI.
 Both are essential for the product’s success.”
-In order to create a stunning website you need a professional development team that will bring together both, UI and UX.
+In order to create a stunning website, you need a professional Drupal web design company that will bring together both, UI and UX.
 Hence, let’s take a closer look at some of the differences and similarities that these notions have.

 User Interface Design is a Tool

 User Interface Design is quite a powerful tool for Web Design, since it allows a visual, tactile and innate connection with the user.
 A UI Designer is responsible for everything visitors will see on the web-site interface.

 User Experience Design is About User Comfort

 UX embraces everything UI has and much more.
 Being a UX Designer means to deeply understand your users’ needs and desires as well as to have a hand in analysis and research of the feedback, and test a design process.
 Overall, it encompasses all interactions between a customer and a company.